 May 1 (UPI) -- Astronauts from SpaceX's Crew-1 mission undocked their Crew Dragon capsule Resilience from the International Space Station at 8:35 p.m.
 EDT Saturday and headed for a nighttime splashdown off Florida about 6 1/2 hours later.

-The splashdown was the first night return of a U.S. crewed capsule since Apollo 8's predawn landing in the Pacific Ocean on Dec.
+The splashdown, planned for waters near Florida, would be the first night return of a U.S. crewed capsule since Apollo 8's predawn return in the Pacific Ocean on Dec.
 27, 1968, with NASA astronauts Frank Borman, Jim Lovell and Bill Anders.

-According to NASA, the Crew Dragon undocked autonomously and left the space station, with the capability to splash down at one of seven predetermined landing zones.
+According to NASA, the Crew Dragon will undock autonomously and leave the space station, with the capability to splash down at one of seven predetermined landing zones.

 The primary sites chosen Friday were in the Gulf of Mexico off Panama City, Fla., followed by near Tampa, Fla.

-The astronauts brought with them what the space agency calls "important and time-sensitive research."
+The astronauts will bring with them what the space agency calls "important and time-sensitive research."

-The capsule flew robotically, which was the plan, crew commander Mike Hopkins said in a news conference Monday from the space station.
+The capsule will fly robotically unless there is a serious problem, crew commander Mike Hopkins said in a news conference Monday from the space station.